cda-tum/mqt-bench/.github/support.rst

 Support
 =======

-If you are stuck with a problem using MQT Bench or are having questions, please do get in touch at our `Issues <https://github.com/cda-tum/mqt-bench/issues>`_ or `Discussions <https://github.com/cda-tum/mqt-qcec/discussions>`_.
+If you are stuck with a problem using mqt-bench or have questions, please do get in touch at our `Issues <https://github.com/cda-tum/mqt-bench/issues>`_ or `Discussions <https://github.com/cda-tum/mqt-bench/discussions>`_.
 We'd love to help.

 You can save time by following this procedure when reporting a problem: